Rozdandy/africadelishms3/README.md

 * The app should be running on localhost server which you can copy link past on browser.

 ### Steps to Remote Deployment:

 * In Heroku, create an app with unique name.

-* Ensure to have created a requirements.txt file so Heroku can install the required dependencies to run the app. i.e  sudo pip3 freeze --local > requirements.txt
+* Ensure to have created a requirements.txt file so Heroku can install the required dependencies to run the app. i.e  pip3 freeze --local > requirements.txt
 * Create your Procfile file, Heroku need to know the type of application that is being deployed, and how to run it. echo web: python run.py > Procfile
 * Link that app to the GitHub repository by going to the "Deploy" link in the main app menu.
 * Connect GitHub as the Deployment Method, and select Enable Automatic Deployment.

 * Click on Settings tab, click to add the corresponding Config Variables as present in your files

         * IP : 0.0.0.0
         * PORT : 8080